What are sole trader loans?

 - No Application Fees.
 Unlike other brokers, we never charge fees to customers for applying or setting up their loans.

 What are the benefits of sole trader loans?

-When applying for an unsecured sole trader loan, the main advantage is the fact that you don’t have to provide security through collateral.
-Not only does this keep valuable business assets safe, it also means that you are able to access funds far quicker.
-Our sole trader loans can be arranged to see cash in your account in just 24 hours.
+When applying for an unsecured sole trader loan, the main advantage is that you don’t have to provide security through collateral.
+Not only does this keep valuable business assets safe, but it also means that you can access funds far quicker.
+Our sole trader loans can be arranged so that cash arrives in your account in just 24 hours.
 Other advantages include:

-- Online application - No need to wait weeks or months waiting for an appointment at your High Street bank.
+• Online application – No need to wait weeks or months for an appointment at your High Street bank.

 Am I eligible for sole trader loans?